datakaveri/iudx-adaptor-framework/docs/parse_spec.md

 - inputTimeFormat(String): A ISO8601 styled string format specifier for the time format in messages coming from the source

-- outputTimeFormat(String): A ISO8601 styled string format specifier for the time format in messages emitted to the sink
+- outputTimeFormat(String): A ISO8601 styled string format specifier for the time format in messages emitted to the sink.
+Note: the input time string is replaced with this format.

 &nbsp;